 This pub’s locally famous “horseshoe” meal of Texas toast, meat and fries smothered in cheese sauce is perhaps America’s best answer to Canada’s poutine.

 Get your free ticket and take a tour of the Springfield home Abraham Lincoln lived in for 17 years.
+Tours are temporarily suspended due to the COVID-19 pandemic.

 One of the “seven wonders of Illinois,” this Georgian-style mansion is an extravagance of expansive windows, marble fireplaces and elegant decor on 1,500 acres of woodlands, prairie, sculpture gardens and hiking trails.